 It is possible that the Kaspersky VPN does not provide enough servers for your specific configuration.
 We recommend NordVPN.
 It is a leading VPN, with great global coverage, namely 5 000+ servers in over 80 countries.

-This VPN can be used on multiple devices, as it is compatible with all major operating systems, both desktop, and mobile.
+You can use this VPN on multiple devices, as it is compatible with all major operating systems, both desktop, and mobile.
 On top of that, one subscription allows you to use the service on up to 6 devices.

 If you want to learn more about how it works and what technologies it uses to protect your data, check our in-depth analysis of NordVPN’s anti-tracking features.